Compare School Options

 How much does an online master’s in entrepreneurship degree cost?

-According to the National Center for Education Statistics, the average cost of degrees such as a master’s in entrepreneurship is $19,792.
+According to the National Center for Education Statistics, the average tuition for graduate school is $20,513 per year.
 However, the exact cost of the program will depend on many factors, including whether it is at a public school (which will be cheaper) or a private school (which will be more expensive).
-Additionally, in-state tuition is always more affordable than out-of-state tuition.
+Additionally, in-state tuition is more affordable than out-of-state tuition at public schools.
 Finally, the amount of credits the program requires and how long the student takes to complete coursework can impact the overall cost.

 How long does it take to earn an online master’s in entrepreneurship degree?